 Unfortunately, it’s not enough to give your servicer payment instructions and faithfully make your extra monthly payments.
 You have to check on your loan servicer to make sure they’re actually following those instructions by examining your statements carefully each and every month.

-“Borrowers complain that when they make extra payments on their loans and include instructions for payment application, their servicers disregard their instructions, or only follow the instructions intermittently,” the CFPB noted in its October 2017 Annual Report of the CFPB Student Loan Ombudsman (p.
-25).
+“Borrowers complain that when they make extra payments on their loans and include instructions for payment application, their servicers disregard their instructions, or only follow the instructions intermittently,” the CFPB noted in its latest annual report addressing the issue.
 “Other borrowers complain that after making extra payments on their loans, their servicer may re-disclose the loan, thereby lowering the monthly payment and extending the loan terms, but also increasing the overall cost of the loan.”

 Redisclosure can happen when your loan gets transferred from one servicer to another — a common practice — or when a servicer changes its computer systems, according to the CFPB.